adambard/learnxinyminutes-docs/kdb+.html.markdown

 filename: learnkdb.q
 ---

-The q langauge and it's database component kdb+ were developed by Arthur Whitney and released by Kx systems in 2003. q is a descendant of [APL](https://en.wikipedia.org/wiki/APL_(programming_language)) and as such is very terse and a little strange looking for anyone from a "C heritage" language
+The q langauge and its database component kdb+ were developed by Arthur Whitney and released by Kx systems in 2003. q is a descendant of [APL](https://en.wikipedia.org/wiki/APL_(programming_language)) and as such is very terse and a little strange looking for anyone from a "C heritage" language